Composites

 Typically, composite materials are used for their strength to weight, electrical insulation and fire properties.
 The two main types of composite materials used are carbon/epoxy (aerospace, automotive) and glass/polyester (marine, construction).
 In the UK, there is a vibrant aerospace, defence and automotive sector where composites are used for their lightweight properties.

-In 2018, KTN convened a Materials for Composites Special Interest Group.
+In 2018, Innovate UK KTN convened a Materials for Composites Special Interest Group.
 This year-long project enabled knowledge exchange, technology transfer, and collaboration between composites-using sectors and the chemical and industrial biotechnology sectors.

 To find out more about the scope, achievements and learnings from this group, download our report.